aroy23/aroy23/README.md

 - I recently developed a backend pipeline at Ricoh USA to optimize metadata ingestion for RAG systems handling technical company documents

-- I'll be joining Amazon this summer as a Software Development Engineer Intern.
+- I'm currently interning at Amazon this summer as a Software Development Engineer Intern.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/arnavroy23/) or by email: arnavroy[at]ucla[dot]edu